-Tooning Outby David Koenig, staff writer
+Tooning Outby David Koenig, contributing writer

 With the permanent closure January 2 of Goofy's Bounce House, there's even less to enjoy at Mickey's Toontown in Disneyland.

 Reducing the roster of rides is actually quite a feat considering how few worthwhile attractions Toontown had.
 Unlike every other Land in Disneyland, Toontown today boasts considerably fewer rides today than when it first opened.
 Guests are forced to walk all the way to the back corner of the park, past it's a small world, under the railroad tracks, and their reward is some fun architecture and a Roger Rabbit dark ride.
 Everything else is aimed at clientele in Pampers, and even they have a right to be disappointed with what's being aimed at thema collection of structures left over from a McDonald's Playland, with half of them boarded up.

 Toontown: enter at your own risk.
 Photo by David Koenig.

 I've heard three major arguments for building this caliber of attraction at Disneyland:

 1. Disneyland needs something for the 3-and-under set.

 Why?
 They're not even paying to get in.
 Don't toddlers enjoy Dumbo, Storybook Land and the other 50 rides that don't have height requirements?
 Next are we going to build a Land solely for old people, filled with nothing but really slow, boring attractions that you're not allowed to ride unless you show proof of retirement?

 The trolley's last stop was, in fact, its last.
 Photo by David Koenig.